tmtmtmtm/voteit-api/README.md

     python voteit/manage.py loadmotions <filename>

 It is presumed that your normal usage is 'append only' — i.e. that historic data will not change — you will simply be adding new data.
-As such these do bulk imports, and so will not replace or ignore pre-existing records, but issue an error if clashes are detected.
+Therefore, these do bulk imports, and so will not replace or ignore pre-existing records, but issue an error if clashes are detected.

-If you do need to change historic data, you can either write your own code to do that, or simply delete and recreate any data set (for the average Parliament, a complete `people.json` file will reload in a few seconds)
+If you do need to change historic data, you can either write your own code to do that, or simply delete and recreate any data set (for the average Parliament, a complete ``people.json`` file will reload in a few seconds)

 To clean out existing data first you can run: